-Good Shepherd Poultry Ranch is a unique network of Heritage poultry farmers that includes the nation’s preeminent expert on Heritage poultry, Farm Forward Board Member Frank Reese.
+Good Shepherd Poultry Ranch is a unique network of heritage poultry farmers that includes the nation’s preeminent expert on heritage poultry, Farm Forward Board Member Frank Reese.
 In 2009, with the pro bono assistance of Farm Forward Consulting, Good Shepherd was able to expand its production beyond turkeys to include chickens.
 Frank is also the first recipient of Farm Forward’s new Pay It Forward loan program.
 Pay It Forward loans are made available at below-market interest rates to industry-leading, highest-welfare farmers who can play key roles in developing the alternative infrastructure of sustainable, non-industrial farms.
-The $150,000 loan, which was funded by a grant to Farm Forward from the ASPCA, was utilized by Reese to build a state of the art, high-welfare barn for pastured-based poultry.
+The $150,000 loan, which was funded by a grant to Farm Forward from the ASPCA, was utilized by Reese to build a state of the art, high-welfare barn for pasture-based poultry.

 Good Shepherd has more than tripled their production since we began providing pro bono assistance, making it the market leader in the sale of chicken and turkey products that come from birds who are raised entirely outside of the factory farm industry using humane and sustainable methods.
 Good Shepherd has also served as a model for animal welfare standards developed by several nonprofit groups, including the nation’s largest certification organization, Global Animal Partnership, and the most rigorous certification, the Animal Welfare Approved program of A Greener World.